How to Animate Photo to GIF Online (Free, No App Needed)

 Platform sizing guide

-Different platforms have different sweet spots for animated GIFs.
-Get the sizing right and your animations load fast, display sharp, and don’t get weirdly cropped.
+Different platforms have different sweet spots.
+Get the sizing right and your animations load fast, display sharp, and don’t get weirdly cropped or rejected on upload.

 WhatsApp & Telegram sticker specs